eduardolucioac/vm-to-rh/README.md

 Download a Manjaro (KDE) Linux installation ISO and prepare the entire setup of your work Operating System safely, calmly, with the comfort of a Virtual Machine. 🤭

 Make a note of how the partitions are configured.
 Use the `fdisk -l` command to see this information.

+**PLUS:** Other options for checking the data on the source partitions are "blkid", "parted -l", "partitionmanager" and "gparted".

+**TIP:** Name and label your partitions to avoid mistakes and make them easier to identify during the transposition process.

 Finally, copy the Virtual Disk Image (VDI) file to a USB data device.